kenneth-fossen/kefo-aspnet-security/part-II/README.md

 # Part ii - Readme

-In this Solution you will find two clients and a "Secured" Api.
+In this Solution, you will find two clients and a "Secured" Api.

 The secured API is running also in Azure on the following address:
 `https://kefo-securedapi.azurewebsites.net`

-But I have provided you with the sourcecode so you can write a client that speaks to the Secured API Endpoints.
+But I have provided you with the source code so you can write a client that speaks to the Secured API Endpoints.

 ## Challenges